Digitalist-Open-Cloud/Matomo-Plugin-VueExample/README.md

 ./console vue:build VueExample
 ```

-You could also build the component continuously, with `--watch` if you are using more than one terminal session.
+You could also build the component continuously, with `--watch` if you are using more than one terminal session and are adding changes to the component.

 ```shell
 ./console vue:build VueExample --watch